CLIMADA-project/climada_python/doc/source/install_cluster.rst

     Notes:

- - Change the script after echo "python3" to the path of the Python script you want to execute.
+    - Change the script after echo "python3" to the path of the Python script you want to execute

- - Change the working path to the path you have cloned the climada_python repository to.
+    - Change the working path to the path you have cloned the climada_python repository to

     - Customise the bsub options accordingly